rafaelbenetti/javascript/README.md

 ```

 ## Objects
-- A JavaScript object is a mapping between keys and values.
+- A Javascript object is a mapping between keys and values.
 - Keys are strings (or Symbols) and values can be anything.
 - This makes objects a natural fit for hashmaps.